 src/lib/styles/themeswe have a few files here.

 theme.css.tsdefines the variables which any theme must have.
-We start to see some of the power of vanilla-extract here.
+We start to see some of vanilla-extract’s power here.
 The other two files define those variables for the light and dark themes included in the starter.

 src/routes/[slug].json.tsthis is essentially a template for blog post data.
 One of these files is generated at build for each blog post.

-If you are new to Svelte, see the post on Getting Started with SvelteKit blog post .
-That goes into a little detail on some of the other files in a Svelte project.
+If you are new to Svelte, see the post on Getting Started with SvelteKit blog post.
+That goes into a little detail on some other files in a Svelte project.
 By the same token, the post on using vanilla-extract in SvelteKit talks more about the benefits of using vanilla-extract for styling.
 As well as that there is more detail on the nuts and bolts of making it work with SvelteKit.

 We just mentioned the blog posts are in

 index.md files within

 src/content/blog.
 Here is an example: